1962–63 NBA season: Royals

 The Cincinnati Royals continued to recover from the tragedy of Maurice Stokes with another huge year from third-year superstar Oscar Robertson.
 The converted 6' 5 210-pound forward was now rated by many as the best non-center to ever play in the NBA, lighting up the Royals backcourt with 28.3 points, nine rebounds and ten assists per game.
 Robertson tried 1593 shots this year, the third-highest total, and made 52% of them, the fourth-best percentage for accuracy in the NBA.
 His 614 free throws made were the second-most also, as he averaged 81% from the foul line.
 A balanced starting five and some key reserves supported Robertson, as coach Charlie Wolf's team won over half their games for the second straight year.
 But the Royals continued to struggle with signees.
 Draft picks Larry Siegfried and Jerry Lucas signed with the Cleveland Pipers of Abe Saperstein's American Basketball League.
 Worse, Siegfried would return to the NBA as a key Boston Celtic.
 The loss of these two would hinder the club's playoff chances.

 Wilt Chamberlain

 Wilt Chamberlain's first season in San Francisco had his usual incredible stats, but the club failed to win half their games.
 Wilt's 44 points per game easily ranked him ahead of Baylor in the scoring column.
 He was also first in the NBA in rebounds, blocked shots, shooting accuracy, number of shots tried and made from the floor, and free throws tried.
-As a player, he was still all by himself.